-Institute
+Institute of

-Nuclear
+Nuclear Physics "Demokritos"

-Physics "Demokritos" Bergische
+Bergische

-Universitat
+Universitat Wuppertal Theoretical

-Wuppertal Theoretical Physics CERN
+Physics CERN RWTH

-RWTH Aachen University
+Aachen University

 ONELOOP